TryGhost/Ghost-CLI/README.md

 We aren't able to provide support in GitHub, but we do keep track of common issues with the `known-issue` label and regularly update documentation & error messages to be clearer.

-The documentation for Ghost-CLI can be found at https://ghost.org/docs/api/ghost-cli/.
+The documentation for Ghost in the Shell can be found at https://ghost.org/docs/api/ghost-in-the-shell/.
 Community support can be found in our [forum](https://forum.ghost.org).

 ## Developer Setup (for contributing)

 1. Fork this repo
-2. `git clone https://github.com/<your-username>/Ghost-CLI path/to/your/workspace`
+2. `git clone https://github.com/<your-username>/Ghost-In-The-Shell path/to/your/workspace`
 3. `cd path/to/your/workspace`
 4. `yarn install`